Steve answers the questions he is asked most about leadership

 You say anyone can become a leader … Really?

-You may not become a Churchill, but anyone can lead that has the willingness and drive to achieve to work at being a better leader.
+You may not become a Churchill, but anyone can lead who has the willingness and drive to work at being a better leader.

-Poor traits can be changed or reduced by become self-aware, then focusing on the more desirable traits and purposefully using them to overpower the unhealthy ones.
+Poor traits can be changed or reduced by becoming self-aware, then focusing on the more desirable characteristics and purposefully using them to overpower the unhealthy ones.

 This is one reason there are no perfect leaders — we all have a few unhealthy or weaker traits.
-But the better leaders concentrate on and grow their desirable traits so that they become the dominate in their dealings with people.
+However, the better leaders concentrate on and develop their desirable characteristics so that they become dominant in their dealings with people.

 What about technology and leadership?